MasterSkepticista/MasterSkepticista.github.io/_portfolio/detr.md

 Summary
 ---
-Further gains are possible by replacing exact bipartite matching with an approximate matcher.
-In fact, it may be a good reason to do so - just like minibatch SGD does not give an accurate gradient estimate at each step.
-It is arguably its strong suit on why it converges so well.
+Further gains are possible by replacing exact matching with an approximate matching.
+It may be a good reason to do so - just like how minibatch SGD is random by its very nature.
+It is arguably its strong suit on its nice convergence properties.

 Why should a matching algorithm be exact, if we are spending ~0.5M steps to converge anyway?
 Are there gains to be had by having an 'approximate' matching?
 Yes, and one way to go about it is using a regularized solver like Sinkhorn algorithm.
 But that's for another day.

-Training code for DETR with all above optimizations is available [here](https://github.com/masterskepticista/detr).
+You can find the code for DETR with all above optimizations [here](https://github.com/masterskepticista/detr).
+Update: It also supports Sinkhorn algorithm now!